TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 # Tips
 * If a flow fails to run, debug the flow and rerun the flow by clicking on the failed run and clicking "Resubmit" as this will not use up another Plumsail submission.

-# In the future
+## In the Future

-1. If I were to do this again, I would build an application from the ground up with the key difference of using a relational database.
+* If I were to do this again, I would build an application from the ground up with the key difference of using a relational database.
 That way, all data is under our control instead of being sent between Plumsail, Power Automate, and SharePoint.
 A relational database would allow for more control over the data and how it is manipulated.

 ## Lessons Learned